DanBennettDev/hyperuniform/ReadMe.md

 - An impressionistic take on the idea of "hyperuniformity in the disordered, jammed, packing of soft spheres" as outlined in [this paper](https://arxiv.org/pdf/1402.6058).
 (As to why "impressionistic" see the section "Hyperuniform" below.)

 ### DISCLAIMER
 Sorry - the MAX patch is currently a bit cryptic and weird, and nothing is documented very well.
 I put this together very quickly and I will have no time over the next few weeks to make it easier to understand.
 It isn't a complicated algorithm, but the reasoning, controls and possibilities might be opaque.
-If you are lost, apologies, and please bear with me, I'll improve this when I have time.
+If you are lost, then accept my apologies, and please bear with me, I'll improve this when I have time.
 My current research is not in computer music and I have a couple of other projects I need to finish up more urgently.

 # What now?
 The result is an (I think) interesting, controllable, stochastic rhythm generator.
 I think the best way to think of it is as follows.